Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Experiment

 \subsection{Person Retrieval Performance}

 In this section, we experiment with person retrieval strategies using different information.
-This experiment will verify that using more additional information, such as association under a single camera and cross camera trajectory information, can significantly improve the performance of pedestrian retrieval.
+This experiment will verify that using more additional information, such as association under a single-camera and cross-camera trajectory information, can significantly improve the performance of pedestrian retrieval.
 According to the different information used in the retrieval process, we divide the person retrieval into three types, image-based retrieval, video tracklet-based person retrieval, and trajectory-based person retrieval.
-When query and gallery are both images, it is called image based method.
-When one of query or gallery is video, we call it video based method.
-When there is cross-camera trajectory in the gallery, we call it trajectory-based method.
+When query and gallery are both images, it is called image-based method.
+When one of the query or the gallery is a video, we call it the video-based method.
+When there are cross-camera trajectories in the gallery, we call it the trajectory-based method.
 The experimental results are shown in Table \ref{PSE}.
-For the image-based method, we apply the most commonly used configuration in the Re-id task \cite{MGN,PCB} to the experiment.
-For the video based-person method, we use the image-based model to extract features from multiple frames of the same person in a video and take the average as the feature of the video.
+In Table \ref{PSE}, the ``Manual'' represents that we use the manually labeled trajectories for trajectory retrieval and the ``Auto'' represents that we use trajectories automatically obtained by our trajectory generation algorithm for trajectory retrieval.
+The ``*" indicates that the method utilizes the query spatio-temporal re-ranking described in Section \ref{sec:qstr}.
+For the image-based method, we apply the most commonly used configuration in the Re-ID task \cite{MGN,PCB} to the experiment.
+For the video-based method, we use the image-based model to extract features from multiple frames of the same person in a video and take the average as the feature of the video.
 Finally, we use the same configuration as the image method to test performance.
-For the trajectory-based method, we first use the manually labeled cross camera trajectory, extract the average feature vector of all the images in the trajectory as the trajectory feature, then compare with the query feature and sort by their similarity.
-From Table \ref{PSE}, we can see that our method outperforms the second-highest video-to-video method by 4.3\%, 2.3\%, 1.6\%, 1.6\% in mAP, Rank-1, Rank-5 and Rank-10, respectively.
-From Fig. \ref{CMCOFPTD}, the best performing method is video-to-trajectory method.
-These experiments show that person retrieval using trajectory information is better than pedestrian retrieval using only video information and image information.
+For the trajectory-based method, we first use the manually labeled cross-camera trajectory, extract the average feature vector of all the images in the trajectory as the trajectory feature, then compare with the query feature and sort by their similarity.
+From Table \ref{PSE}, we can see that V-to-T(Manual) method outperforms the V-to-V method by 4.3\%, 2.3\%, 1.6\%, 1.6\% in mAP, Rank-1, Rank-5, and Rank-10, respectively.
+From Fig. \ref{CMCOFPTD}, the best performing method is the Video-to-Trajectory method.
+These experiments show that person retrieval using trajectory information is better than pedestrian retrieval using only video and image information.
 We also experiment by using an automatically generated trajectory.
-Without query spatio-temporal information, it can be seen that our method is only 0.8\% less than the one by using manual-annotated trajectory on mAP, but 3.4\% higher on Rank-1.
-Under the condition of knowing the spatio-temporal information of query, it can be seen that our method is 2.5\% higher than the one by using manual-annotated trajectory on mAP, 7.5\% higher on Rank-1.
+Without query spatio-temporal information, we can see that our V-to-T(Auto) method is only 0.8\% less than the manual-annotated trajectory on mAP but 3.4\% higher on Rank-1.
+Under the condition of knowing the spatio-temporal information of the query, it can be seen that our V-to-T(Auto)* method is 2.5\% higher than the one by using manual-annotated trajectory on mAP, 7.5\% higher on Rank-1.
 These show that our method with an automatically generated trajectory is close to the performance obtained by manual annotation.
+In Fig. \ref{fig:moreexample}, we give more examples of trajectory retrieval, from which we can see that our method successfully retrieves the pedestrian trajectories of the targets.